Taxation in the Czech Republic: Ecotaxes

+The energy tax base is expressed as the amount of product consumed in units of energy.

+To determine the energy content, the heat of combustion has been chosen, which is determined by a laboratory test.
+This applies to solid and gaseous fuels.
+For electricity, the amount of heat is expressed in MWh.

 Direct taxes

 Corporate Income Tax

+Corporate income tax is paid by all legal entities, i.e. companies and commercial companies, such as limited liability companies or joint stock companies, but also by non-profit organisations - on income that is subject to taxation (some income of non-profits is exempt from tax).

 Legal Entities residing in the Czech Republic need to pay corporate income tax on their worldwide income.
 Foreign companies are taxed on income that is sourced in Czech Republic only.
-The standard corporate tax rate is 19%.
+The standard corporate tax rate is 21%.
 Investment funds have a special tax rate of 5% and for pension funds the rate is 0%.
 A 15% rate is levied on dividend income of Czech tax resident entities from non-resident entities.

 Every corporate taxpayer can choose between straight-lined and accelerated depreciation of tangible assets.
 The depreciation period varies between three and fifty years, depending on the depreciation group.

 Personal Income Tax

 Individuals that are considered as tax residents in the Czech Republic are levied a flat personal income tax rate of 15% from gross income (used to be calculated from super-gross income which was cancelled in January 2021) and for individuals with yearly incomes exceeding 48 times the average monthly salary within the calendar year there is a solidarity surcharge of 7%.
+A progressive tax was introduced at the end of 2020 to replace the solidarity surcharge that had been in place since 2013.
+The progressive tax of 23% applies to personal income above the statutory limit, which has been set at 36 times the average monthly salary in 2024.
+Therefore, if an individual's income exceeds 36 times the average wage, they must pay 23% tax on this excess income instead of the basic 15% tax.

+Own-account workers can apply a so-called lump sum tax, i.e. the amount of the levy is not calculated directly on their income.
+There are several flat-rate tax bands.

 Non-tax residents are levied only for income sourced in Czech Republic.
 Taxable income includes income from employment, entrepreneurial income, capital (interest, dividends, etc.), rent and other forms of income.